-Bonnie Harlan is the Founder of Prevent Pet Suffocation, Inc., a non-profit dedicated to spreading public awareness on the suffocation dangers pets face from chip bags and other food packaging.
-She created Prevent Pet Suffocation shortly after her four year old rescue dog, Blue, suffocated in a Frito Lay Cheetos chip bag on December 15, 2011.
-It never occurred to her that her beloved dog could lose his life in a seemingly innocuous 9 ounce chip bag.
-Devastated and shocked by this, Bonnie founded Prevent Pet Suffocation to educate the public on the suffocation hazards of chip bags and other similar food packaging.
-Since 2012, Prevent Pet Suffocation has grown to an international following of over 22,000 supporters on Facebook.
-In addition to the website she launched, Prevent Pet Suffocation can also be found on Facebook, Twitter, and Instagram.
-She has written numerous articles on the subject and appeared in several television and radio interviews.
-She is available for speaking engagements, interviews, and writing articles for magazines, newspapers, and online publications.
-Bonnie typically hears from 3 to 4 devastated dog owners a week who have lost their pet to suffocation and had never heard of it before.
+Bonnie Harlan is the Founder of Prevent Pet Suffocation, Inc., a non-profit dedicated to spreading public awareness of the suffocation dangers pets face from chip bags and other food packaging.
+Bonnie created Prevent Pet Suffocation shortly after her four-year-old rescue dog, Blue, suffocated in a Frito Lay Cheetos chip bag on December 15, 2011.
+It never occurred to her that her beloved dog could lose his life in a seemingly innocuous 9-ounce chip bag.
+Devastated and shocked by this, Bonnie founded Prevent Pet Suffocation to educate the public on the suffocation hazards of chip bags and other food bags and containers.
+Since 2012, Prevent Pet Suffocation has grown to an international following reaching people in countries all over the world.
+With almost 25,000 followers, the Facebook page also serves as a wonderful support group for those who have lost a pet to suffocation.
+In addition to the website she launched, Prevent Pet Suffocation can also be found on Facebook, Twitter, Instagram, YouTube, TikTok, and LinkedIn.